bcshanken/EmployeeTracker/README.md

 ## Description

 This application is designed to be an employee database.
 It runs off of node.js, inquirer, jquery.

+The Databases are set up as shown below.

 ## Instillation